ovh/docs/pages/web/hosting/faq-web_hosting/guide.en-gb.md

 ### How do I put my website online?

 To put your website online, you need to have a [domain name](https://www.ovhcloud.com/en-gb/domains/) corresponding to the web address from which your website will be accessible (e.g.: *mydomain.com*).
-You will also need a [web hosting](https://www.ovhcloud.com/en-gb/web-hosting/) plan to set up your website on.
+You will also need a [Web Hosting](https://www.ovhcloud.com/en-gb/web-hosting/) plan to set up your website on.

 To follow the steps required to build your website, go to this [page](https://www.ovhcloud.com/en-gb/web-hosting/uc-website/), then follow the instructions in our guide on [Publishing a website on your Web Hosting plan](https://docs.ovh.com/gb/en/hosting/web_hosting_how_to_get_my_website_online/).